Media Training for Animal Rights & Vegan Activists: Online Workshop

 In this online training, I’ll give you a behind-the-scenes, insider tour of information, techniques and practical strategies you can use to be an effective media spokesperson for animals and living vegan.

-AMONG THE TOPICS WE'LL COVER IN THIS 3-HOUR LIVE ONLINE TRAINING ARE:
+AMONG THE TOPICS COVERED IN THIS 3-HOUR ONLINE TRAINING ARE:

 - How to collaborate with the media and avoid the ‘them versus us’ mentality